jasonhand/devopschampion/_posts/2020-02-25-Establishing-Oncall-Roles.md

 # Establishing On-call Roles

+Creating a repeatable response plan means establishing who does what when something goes wrong.
+We don't want there to be any question around who is supposed to be doing what.

+Because of this, it is important to establish roles and the associated expectations.
+This isn't a separation of duties exercise.
+In fact, we want to encourage less of that.
+It is however, a way of establishing better coordination and communication.
+It prevents people from stepping on each others toes while enabling cross-collaboration amongst not only on-call rosters, but an entire organization.

 ## Primary Responder

 The first role we need to talk about is the “Primary Responder” – the Primary “On-call” engineer.

+This person is expected to acknowledge their awareness of an incident once the alert has been received.

 ## Secondary Responder